 Licensure & Certification Requirements

-Aircraft mechanics in Montana don’t need a state license or approval to begin their professional careers, as certification from the FAA is sufficient to secure employment.
-Concerning the FAA certification examinations, candidates should be prepared to participate in an oral, written, and practical test.
+Aircraft mechanics in Montana don’t need a state license or approval to begin their careers, as FAA certification is sufficient to secure employment.
+For FAA certification examinations, candidates should be prepared to take an oral, written, and practical exam.

 Additionally, individuals will be able to sit for these exams in their chosen specializations.
-Those who are going for both the airframe and powerplant ratings must pass relevant examinations in each area.
+Those pursuing both the airframe and powerplant ratings must pass the relevant examinations in each area.

-Subsequently, after working for 3 more years, aircraft mechanics in Montana will be able to pursue the more advanced Inspection Authorized credential.
+After 3 more years of experience, aircraft mechanics in Montana will be eligible to pursue the more advanced Inspection Authorization (IA).

 Top Aircraft Mechanic Schools in Montana